allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 ### Caching clients’ global state
 Any instance should be aware of the rate limit state for the whole cluster.
 It represents the global number of requests made by a particular client and its users.
 We keep a mapping between a pair (client_id, username) and the number of requests made in memory, which makes our algorithm efficient.
 There is one
-caveat: keeping all the clients and its users would take too much space, so we only keep those clients and users who are actively making requests to the OAuth server.
-As soon as they stop calling our servers we delete them from the instance's cache.
+caveat: keeping all the clients and their users would take too much space, so we only keep those clients and users who are actively making requests to the OAuth server.
+As soon as they stop calling our servers we delete them from the instance’s cache.

 ### Sharing the state